Rabbitzzc/js-string-comparison/README.md

 **JavaScript implementation of [tdebatty/java-string-similarity](https://github.com/tdebatty/java-string-similarity)**

 A library implementing different string similarity, distance and sortMatch measures.
-A dozen of algorithms (including Levenshtein edit distance and sibblings, Jaro-Winkler, Longest Common Subsequence, cosine similarity etc.) are currently implemented.
+A dozen of algorithms (including Levenshtein edit distance and sibblings, Longest Common Subsequence, cosine similarity etc.) are currently implemented.
 Check the summary table below for the complete list...

 ## Download & Usage